akimpson/CodeRefractor/README.md

 # CodeRefractor

-AS a marketing agency
-I WANT a codebase that follows accessibility standards SO THAT our own site is optimized for search engines
+As a marketing agency I want a codebase that follows accessibility standards so that our own site is optimized for search engines.